BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

 \subsection{SNR-walls}

-In this section we briefly explain the relevant theory of SNR-walls and how to calculate them practically.
-Tandra et al \cite{Tandra2008} provide a detailed derivation of the theory while here we focus on those aspects which apply to our BCI paradigm, namely detecting a conscious increase of EEG power in a specified frequency band.
+In this section, we briefly explain the relevant analytics of SNR-walls and how to calculate them practically.
+Tandra et al \cite{Tandra2008} provide the analytical derivation of the methodology and while they applied it to the telecommunication domain we apply it to BCI.

 Let us consider a signal measured with an electrode $\raw{d}[n]$ placed on the head of a subject: